This post is also available in: Español

 I’ll start by stating the obvious; the lyrics are the problem, not the rhythm.
 The catchy Reggaetón/Trap beat is unfortunately attached to lyrics that basically describe women as objects to be used (mainly for sexual pleasure).
 And they are perceived as disposable objects once they’ve been used.

 Studies show that music can impact behaviors.
 There are many studies that demonstrate the link between media content and societal behavior.
+It’s clear there’s a link between music and violence.

 I experienced one side of that spectrum (thankfully the good side) when I worked in Portugal for a few months.
 While there I noticed that TV programming was very bland, almost childish.
 You couldn’t get action movies on broadcast TV until after 11 pm.
 I also noticed the jokes my work partners made were also a bit childish.